-2.6 Measurement Geography Type 3: Network or Street Distance Buffer
+2.6 Measurement Geography Type 3: Network or Street Distance Buffer (a modified version is being used in EAT-III and ECHO--see LEAN GIS Protocols)

 Note: Network Analyst is available as of ArcGIS 9.1, but produces network buffer results that are significantly different than the ArcView 3.3 version.
 With versions 9.1 and 9.2 of ArcGIS there is a radical change in the way that network buffers are made.
-This is dealt with extensively in the companion volume: Environment, Food, and Youth: GIS Protocols.
-In this
+This is dealt with extensively in the companion volume: LEAN GIS Protocols.
+Please use that version.

 This kind of buffer uses the street network as the organizing geography.
 A buffer of 400 meters would start by finding all points on the street network that are 400 meters from the starting point and then joining the dots.
 Its basic idea is that people use the street network to move about and something that is 400 meters as the straight line may be several times that far in an area with a winding or discontinuous street pattern.
-The illustration below shows this for a 0.5mile/805-meter buffer around the same point as in the previous diagram.
+The illustration below shows this for a 0.5-mile/805- meter buffer around the same point as in the previous diagram.
 The network buffer is significantly smaller than the straight-line buffer.